Steppe Route: Geography

 The Steppe Route centered on the North Asian steppes and connected eastern Europe to northeastern China.
 The Eurasian Steppe has a wide and plane topography, and a unique ecosystem.
-The Steppe Route extended from the mouth of the Danube River to the Pacific Ocean.
+The Steppe Route extended from the lower Danube River basin in modern-day Romania to the Liao River basin in modern-day China.
 It was bounded on the north by the forests of Russia and Siberia.
 There was no clear southern boundary, although the southern semi-deserts and deserts impeded travel.
 The principal characteristic of the steppe landscape is its continental climate and the deficiency of moisture, which creates unstable conditions for farming.
 The steppe is interrupted at three points: the Ural mountains, the Altai mountains which gradually turn into the Sayan mountains in the east, and the Greater Khingan range; these divided the steppe into four segments that could be crossed by horsemen.
 The altitude of some mountainous barriers, such as the Altai Mountains, with elevations up to 4000 m, originally kept some regions self-contained.

 The vast territory stretching alongside the Steppe Route is diversified and includes dry steppe, desert, mountains, oases, lakes, rivers and river deltas, lowland steppe, mountain steppe, and forest steppe regions.
 Its wildlife was a permanent source of inspiration for artists and early craftsmanship.
 Hippocrates reflected on the impact of climatic changes, on subsistence, and advanced the idea of their influence on the organisation of human communities, as an explanation to populations migration.
 The demographic pressure on farming areas adjacent to the Steppe Route probably led the more fragile groups located at the periphery of those farming areas to migrate in search of better living conditions.
 Since rich pastures were not always available, it fostered the transition to a nomadic existence.
 This lifestyle fostered a military culture necessary to protect herds and to conquer new territories.
 The specific geography of the steppe created an ecosystem capable of diffusing critical development features, including the spread of modern humans, animal domestication and animal husbandry, spoke-wheeled chariot and cavalry warfare, early metal production (copper) and trade, Indo-European languages, and the political rise of nomadic states.